LewMC/Essence/README.md

 which is automatically read from and written to file when the user joins and leaves the game.
 This reduces the I/O load on larger servers and allows for faster operations plugin-wide.

-For more information pleases see [the Javadoc](https://lewmc.github.io/Essence/net/lewmc/essence/core/UtilPlayer.html).
+For more information please see [the Javadoc](https://lewmc.github.io/Essence/net/lewmc/essence/core/UtilPlayer.html).
 Please feel free to message Lew or email dev@lewmc.net for assistance.

 Use function getPlayer(UUID, Key) to get a value from the player's data, and setPlayer(UUID, Key, Value) to set a value